RAJUKSX/CatCatalogue/README.md

 ## Implementation ##

 I have build a solution using Asp .Net Web Api to acheive this requirement.
-I have created an Asp .Net Web Api project which has various layers, and the given service is called from the Service Layer of the application.
+I have created an Asp .Net Web Api project with a MVC view to display the output.
+It has various layers, and the given Data Service is consumed from the Service Layer of the application.

 ## Execution Steps ##